-- Sidelights which are visible from 1 mile.
+- Sidelights that are visible from 1 mile.
 The starboard (right) sidelight must be green, and the port (left) sidelight must be red.

-- A masthead light which is visible from 2 miles.
+- A masthead light that is visible from 2 miles.

 - NOTE: A person may not use any rotating, strobing, flashing, or intermittently reflecting blue light.
 Any vessel at anchor must display anchor lights whether occupied or not between sunset and sunrise.

 Complete descriptions of these lights can be found by clicking here.